mmotl/dtc_persona_analysis/README.md

 # DTC Persona Pipeline
-*Customer persona analysis and segmentation mapping*
+*MLOps infrastructure for customer persona analysis and segmentation mapping*

 <!-- This project is a complete MLOps pipeline for creating customer personas for a Direct-to-Consumer (DTC) business.
 It uses a K-Means clustering model to segment customers based on their data.
 The entire environment is containerized with Docker Compose and uses modern MLOps tools for orchestration, experiment tracking, and data monitoring.-->